 - Take whatever it is they are offering (RTI/MTSS or 504 plan) and see how it goes.
 (I rarely recommend this, however, like the first bullet point I make, we don’t always have the fight in us)

 - Obtain private services for your child during after-school time

 I know that not all options are available to all parents.
 IEEs are expensive, as are private services.
 But, they are options so I listed them.

 Can I ask for an IEE if they refuse to evaluate?

 So, you can ask for anything.
 However, procedurally, if you are refused evaluations, you are to receive that information on a PWN and use your procedural safeguards.

 If you instead ask for an IEE, your request will likely be bounced back with “this is not procedure” and you could waste time.

 Instead, I would either use your procedural safeguards.
 Or, get the IEE yourself and do a 10-day unilateral to reach back and request reimbursement for the IEE.
 But, that isn’t a guarantee, so don’t do the IEE on a credit card or something else, if you cannot afford one.
 I have more information on the 10-day unilateral in that linked post above.

 Lastly, parents, go with your gut.
 I say this all the time–a parent’s gut instincts about their child needing help are rarely wrong.
-Good luck and join our Facebook group if you have more questions.
+Good luck and join our Chat Forums if you have more questions.